-The principal bases used to measure and assess the Company's exposure to liquidity risk are absolute liquidity coverage relative to pre-defined appetites and the quantum of certain liquid assets.
+The principal bases used to measure and assess the Company's exposure to liquidity risk are absolute liquidity coverage relative to predefined appetites and the quantum of certain liquid assets.
 These are calibrated to ensure sufficient liquidity to meet expected liquidity requirements following an extreme liquidity-specific stress event covering both short-term and long-term stress scenarios.

 There has been no material change to the measures used to assess liquidity risk during the reporting period.

-There were no material changes in the Company's exposure to liquidity risks throughout the year and the Company's liquidity profile was maintained within appetite.
+There were no material changes in the Company's exposure to liquidity risk throughout the year and the Company's liquidity profile was maintained within appetite.

 The credit limit framework described in section C.3.1 above also avoids concentrations of liquidity risk by preventing investment in a restricted number of issuers, asset classes and sectors.
-The Company has set its liquidity risk appetite to ensure it has sufficient liquid funds to meet its expected obligations as they fall due.
+The Company's has set its liquidity risk appetite to ensure it has sufficient liquid funds to meet its expected obligations as they fall due.
 The credit quality of reinsurers is also monitored closely to avert liquidity risks.

-The Company's liquidity risk is managed by:
+The Company manages its liquidity risk by:

-- Weekly monitoring of projected short-term cash flow needs; - Setting a liquidity risk appetite which requires that sufficient liquid resources be maintained to cover net outflows in a stress scenario; - Defining trigger levels that enable action to be taken before those levels are breached; and - The Company's parent, AIL, maintaining a liquidity risk management plan which details management actions to address liquidity funding requirements in a significant stress scenario.
+Monitoring of projected short-term cash flow needs;

+• Setting liquidity risk appetites which require that sufficient liquid resources be maintained to cover net outflows in a stress scenario;

+- Defining trigger levels that enable action to be taken before those levels are breached; and - The Company's immediate parent, AIL, maintaining a Capital and Liquidity Management Action Plan (CLMAP) which details management actions to address capital and/or liquidity requirements in a significant stress scenario.

-The effectiveness of the Company's liquidity risk mitigation techniques are monitored as follows:
+The Company monitors the effectiveness of liquidity risk mitigation techniques as follows:

-- The internal controls that enable effective liquidity risk management are subject to assurance testing to ensure they operate effectively; and - Liquidity positions are regularly reported to and monitored by the Board against pre-defined trigger points to enable appropriate oversight and actions to take place if effectiveness deteriorates.
+• The internal controls that enable effective liquidity risk management are subject to assurance testing as part of wider testing undertaken within AIL to ensure they operate effectively; and

+• Liquidity positions are regularly reported to and monitored by the ALCO and Board against pre-defined trigger points to enable appropriate oversight and actions to take place if effectiveness deteriorates.

-C.4.4 Expected profit in future premium
+C.4.4 Expected Profit Included in Future Premium (EPIFP)

-The amount of expected profit in future premium (EPIPF) included within the valuation of the Company's Technical Provisions as at 31 December 2018 is £nil (2017: £nil).
+The amount of EPIFP, calculated in accordance with Article 1 of the SII regulations and included within the valuation of the Company's Technical Provisions as at 31 December 2020 is £nil thousand (2019: £nil thousand).

-Descriptions of the methods used, assumptions made and outcomes of stress and scenario testing and sensitivity analysis is provided in section C.7.1.
+Descriptions of the methods used, assumptions made and outcomes of stress and scenario testing and sensitivity analysis are provided in section C.7.1.